RadixSeven/GZinga/README.md

  * Clone the project on GitHub
  * Do a maven build at the top level of the project using `mvn clean install`
  * If usecase is to generate index based gzip file and perform random search, then jar file will be available under `core/target/gzinga-core*.jar`
- * If it needs to be used with Hadoop MR job to split file, then jar file will be available under `hadoop/target/gzinga-hadoop*.jar`
+ * If it needs to be used with Hadoop MR job to split file, then jar file will be available under `hadoop/target/gzinga-hadoop*.jar`.
+It depends on the other jar.

 ### Running test cases
  * In order to run test cases use `mvn clean test`